-- (a) The Employer shall treat all the employees in a just and equitable manner, consistent with the terms of the agreement. - (b) The Employer shall not discriminate on the basis of race, creed, marital/family status, colour, sex, age, political affiliation or sexual orientation.
-This does not preclude the Employer's rights where proper and just cause exists according to statute. - (c) The Employer shall not discriminate against any employee for membership in or for activities on behalf of the Union or for membership in any accredited trade union or political party.
+- (a) The Employer shall treat all employees in a just and equitable manner, consistent with the terms of the agreement. - (b) The Employer shall not discriminate on the basis of Indigenous identity, race, colour, ancestry, place or origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age of that person or that group or class of persons.
+This does not preclude the Employer's rights where proper and just cause exists according to statue. - (c) The Employer shall not discriminate against any employee for membership in or for activities on behalf of the Union or for membership in any accredited trade union or political party.